Why Engaging With Millennials Matters in Healthcare

 By understanding different millennial behavior patterns, healthcare providers can better serve this unique patient population.
 Solving billing issues for this tricky patient group is a crucial component in improving the overall financial journey for all patients, in turn benefitting the hospitals, health systems and physician groups providing care.

 Our latest whitepaper gives insight into why millennial patients behave the way they do and their payment behavior patterns.
-Download your copy now for actionable insight on increasing engagement with millennial, and the results of real experiments designed to create a better patient experience.
+Download your copy now for actionable insight on increasing engagement with millennials, and the results of real experiments designed to create a better patient experience.

 Amy Stillman is the Head of Design at Cedar, leading the company’s award-winning product design and user research teams.
 Amy has over 10 years of experience leading creative design teams to craft hyper-personalized, human-centered products, helping brands like Procter & Gamble, Verizon and Goldman Sachs.